A Blast from the Past Review

 PDAs are used to get through doors and for some reason a Marine detailed with securing the base has the security clearance of an intern.
 Find a locked door, go find a PDA to unlock it, now stand there listening to loooooooooong rambles from engineers about how the shower in bathroom 2A has a leak before he rounds up his report with “and so I’ve changed the security code on the access door to 1-2-3-f-u-c-k-t-h-i-s”.
 Am I actually going to get to shoot anything in this shooter?

 Actually yes, but you won’t enjoy it.
 D3 has taken scripting and obvious scares to dizzying heights.
 If there’s a dark corner just shotgun it because there will be a zombie stood there.
-Triggered something?
+Pressed something?
 An Imp’s going to transport in.
 Opened a door?
 An undead solider will be behind it.
 You’re just trudging forward expecting everything, finding a locked door then trudging back for the PDA, then trudging back to the door all the while dealing with the chore of annoying creatures that seemed to know you’d be back this way again later.
 I can’t remember the last time I played a shooter with this many ‘where did you come from, I just cleared this corridor’ moments.
 Despite the back and forth you will get constantly, aggravatingly lost, because the entire base looks the same.

 Corridors.
 Endless corridors.
 It’s torturously boring.
 It’s dull to look at and headache-inducing to navigate; why aren’t we blasting through the red sands of Mars?
 We do go outside occasionally, but only in tiny closed off areas that force us back in because we can only stay outside as long as Marine can hold his breath.
 I spend so long wandering those goddamn corridors trying to remember what I’m doing (even your own PDA is no help) or find what I need to unlock and not shooting and not caring that I just switch off and lose all interest.

-The fights are never fun – none of the creatures you face do anything except head towards you – that’s Doom-like I suppose but they’re never fun to fight, or even look at.
-Everything is ugly and not in a cool way.
 The weapons are the same as the original but the shotgun isn’t something out of the wild-west, the Gatling gun is cumbersome, the plasma just boring to shoot; everything, from the levels to the monsters to the weapons seems to have been designed just before lunch.

 I’ve never got such a sense of “Meh, that’ll do” from a Triple-A game before.
 We do have the chainsaw, which I use more often than my health bar would like but purely because it’s the only fun I can have.
 The Imps just don’t look so cool and new creatures feel like they could be from any horror game; the ‘Trite’ is a great reference to The Thing but becomes as annoying as an army of Headcrabs, and there’s the ‘Cherub’ which is a baby with fly's wings.
 Why?!
 Just found it on Google images under 'weird n scary'?
 It’s just got this Halloween instead of horror feel.